murata2makoto/OutlineAlgorithm/README.md

-# OutLineAlgorithm
+# OutlineAlgorithm

-OutLineAlgorithm is an F# library designed to parse sequences of tokens and parentheses into hierarchical structures such as trees (`Tree`) and hedges (`Hedge`).
+OutlineAlgorithm is an F# library designed to parse sequences of tokens and parentheses into hierarchical structures such as trees (`Tree`) and hedges (`Hedge`).
 This library is particularly useful for processing documents with deeply nested structures, such as HTML or OOXML documents.

 ## Features